 Existing Conditions: A paved and lighted walkway currently exists in Baldwin Park connecting Broad Street to the Chapel Hill border.
 A picture of this walkway looking toward Chapel Hill can be seen in figure 1.1.
 There is not a walkway in Chapel Hill, but there is an existing town right-of-way.
 There are informal dirt paths between Baldwin Park and Craig Street in Chapel Hill.
 Proposal: The proposed walkway would formalize the existing informal pedestrian path from the west end of Northside neighborhood to Carrboro, creating a dedicated route for pedestrian travel through a Town right-of-way away.
 This walkway would also function as the west end of an east/west pedestrian corridor for the neighborhood.

-Completing this walkway would require roughly 200 feet of sidewalk improvements including a small culvert crossing and lighting.
+Completing this walkway would require roughly 200 feet of sidewalk improvements including lighting.
+Improvement details will be determined through a feasibility study carried out by the Town engineering department.
 See the Mobility Improvement Plan of the proposed improvement locations.